pizthewiz/CinderBlocks.org/README.md

 ```

 #### MICROSITE
-The microsite is a pretty basic [Angular.js](https://angularjs.org/) app with the source contained within the `app`.
+The microsite is a pretty basic [Angular.js](https://angularjs.org/) app with the source contained within the `app` folder.
 Local development is made a bit easier through a series of `gulp` commands.
 A built-in webserver can be launched running the app source via:

 ```sh
 $ gulp connect